 Beth Shalom is a Reform Congregation in Southern Wake County.
-In its 30th year, its members cut across all age groups, and, at each level, we strive to provide a warm and welcoming environment for our Jewish and interfaith families with a commitment to inclusion.
+In its 30+ years, its members cut across all age groups, and, at each level, we strive to provide a warm and welcoming environment for our Jewish and interfaith families with a commitment to inclusion.
 As diverse as our membership is, so is the wide array of religious, educational and social activities in which to participate.
 Tikkun olam, repairing the world, is a hallmark of Reform Judaism, and we strive to bring peace, freedom, and justice to all people.

 This is simply a snap shot of who we are.
 Please take a few moments now to tour our website and learn more about us.

 Shabbat Evening Service: Friday, December 8, at 7:30 p.m.